Greece (Southeastern Europe)

 Motor information to keep in mind:

 In Greece, vehicles drive on the right-hand side of the road.
-Visitors from the UK can drive with their valid national licence, but are advise to check International Driving Permit (IDP) requirements and consider getting one for a smoother car hire experience.
 The driving age is 18.
-However, drivers must be at least 21 to rent a car (though some rental companies may apply a 'young driver fee' for under 25s), and must held their license for at least one year for insurance purposes.
+However, drivers must be at least 21 to rent a car (though some rental companies may apply a 'young driver fee' for under 25s), and must held their licence for at least one year for insurance purposes.
+UK drivers don't generally need an International Driving Permit (IDP) to drive in Greece for short visits, unless they have an older paper licence, one issued from the Channel Islands/Isle of Man, or a rental company requests an IDP.
 If you are planning to take your rental on a ferry to the islands in Greece, inform the rental company in advance since not all allow this, and insurance may be voided during transit.

 Fuel: